-Masterclass 5: Engagement with Controversial Issues
+Masterclass 5: Engagement with Controversial and Sensitive Issues

 Within this masterclass we will share experiences of communicating with the public around controversial, complex or emotive areas of research.
 We will develop practical tips for engaging with a range of perspectives in relation to controversial issues, and discuss how to engage the public with the research process and scientific evidence.